WHAT IS MEDICAL MALPRACTICE?

 - That the doctor’s negligence directly resulted in harm — this is called causation and is necessary in any Florida medical malpractice case; doctors often argue that underlying health problems caused the injury, not his or her negligence.
 A medical malpractice attorney can help you to assemble evidence, including medical records, proving the actual cause of harm; and

-- That compensable harm actually occurred — this means proving that financial and emotional losses occurred and that the doctor should provide compensation.
+- That compensation-able harm actually occurred — this means proving that financial and emotional losses occurred and that the doctor should provide compensation.

 We Help Medical Malpractice Victims Seek Compensation